How to overcome large datasets in point cloud processing

 The big brand producers of point cloud processing software are Autodesk, Leica, Bentley, Faro and Trimble.
 These are all quality options.
 However, all of these software systems come as packages with 3D modelling.
 If that is not something you are interested in, it will drive up costs.
 It also means that processing has never been the sole focus of the design teams that built these products.

-Vector analysis allows coarse registration to be split into three stages.
+Specialisation allows for faster innovation and often better, yet singular, products.
+For example, rotational vector analysis allows targetless scans to be registered 40%-80% faster, using traditional hardware.
+This is accomplished by splitting coarse registration into three stages.
 Point clouds are compressed into unique ‘vector spheres’, enabling rotational alignment.
 This allows for rapid 2D point density alignment on the vertical and horizontal axes.
-By speeding up the pair alignment of each adjacent scan, this approach allows much larger datasets to be processed faster and more simply.
+But maybe even more importantly than speed, this approach enabled more robust outcomes with less review.

 Automation, frontloading and review